joonhaim/joonhaim.github.io/README.md

 # 🌐 Personal Website

-Welcome to the source code of my personal website, [joonhaim.github.io](https://joonhaim.github.io), a minimalist portfolio showcasing who I am, what I do, and some of my main projects.
+Welcome to the source code of my personal website, [joonhaim.github.io](https://joonhaim.github.io), a minimalist portfolio showcasing some of my main projects.

 ## 👋 About Me

-I’m Adrien Joon‑Ha Im (임준하), a French-Korean student currently pursuing a BSc in **Data Science & Artificial Intelligence** at **Leiden University**.
-I’m passionate about the intersection of AI and healthcare, especially in applications like **robotic and minimally invasive surgery**, medical imaging, and decision support systems.
+I’m Adrien Joon‑Ha Im (임준하), a French-Korean student currently studying Data Science & Artificial Intelligence at Leiden University.
+I’m passionate about the intersection of AI and healthcare, especially in applications like robotic and minimally invasive surgery, medical imaging, and wearable devices such as AR platforms.

 ## 📂 Website Overview